 The Company's financial risks are primarily risks associated with its investments in financial instruments and foreign exchange risk arising from foreign currency transactions.
 The Company uses the most rigorous controls to manage the financial risks from investments in various financial products.
 Each investment is assessed comprehensively, taking into account market risk, credit risk, liquidity risk and cash flow risk, with the goal of choosing the investment with the smallest risk.
-According to the policy goals of risk management, the Company manages its foreign exchange risk from foreign currency transactions by optimizing the risk exposure and maintaining an appropriate level of exposure to liquidity risk, thus achieving the best possible hedging strategy.
+According to the policy goals of risk management, the Company manages its foreign exchange risk from foreign currency transactions by optimising the risk exposure and maintaining an appropriate level of exposure to liquidity risk, thus achieving the best possible hedging strategy.

-- C. Significant financial risks and degrees of financial risks - (a) Market risk i.
-The Company operates internationally and is exposed to exchange rate risk arising from the transactions of the Company used in various functional currency, primarily with respect to the USD and RMB.
-Exchange rate risk arises from future commercial transactions and recognised assets and liabilities.
+C. Significant financial risks and degrees of financial risks i.
+The Company operates internationally and is exposed to exchange rate risk arising from the transactions of the Company used in various functional currency, primarily with